Here’s a question to kick things off: if you’ve been pondering interlocking driveway pavers, what are you waiting for?

 Insert the new paver, replace the joint sand, and settle the paver into place with a rubber mallet.

-3. Do I Really Need Sealer?
+3. Do I Need Sealer for a Paver Driveway?

 Absolutely — for several reasons: